 One of the reasons for these low learning levels may be attributed to limited teacher capacity along with inadequate needs-based continuous professional development for teachers.In Nepal, those who have completed Grade 12 or obtained a proficiency certificate in any subject and completed a 10-month teacher training course are eligible for basic education teaching posts.
 In-service teacher training is extremely important as it helps undertrained teachers strengthen their knowledge and pedagogical skills.
 Under the School Sector Development Plan (SSDP), teacher training was a key focus area.
 Various modalities of training including short-term courses, virtual training, self-learning, formation of networks as well as school-based continuous professional development were planned.
 Overall, about 73 percent of teachers at the basic and secondary levels in community schools have undergone some form of teacher training in Nepal.
 However, despite these efforts, teachers still employ rote methods and teacher-centric teaching in the classroom, and skills learned in training programs are not applied at the ground level there has also been limited focus on developing Information, CommunicationTechnology (ICT) skills among teachers.

-Thus, as part of the School Sector Transformation Project (SSTP), the proposed activities under the investment project financing (IPF) Technical Assistance (TA) include program management, monitoring, and evaluation, which will encompassthe provision and utilization of services, skills, knowledge, and technology in the form of short-termand long-term advisors and consultants, consulting firms and non-consulting agencies to support and strengthen the capacity of SSTP program implementation.
-Specifically, this TA component will support (i) the capacity development of Local Governments (LGs) in specific areas, including teacher professional development and Information, Communication and Technology (ICT); (ii) Ministry of Education, Science and Technology (MoEST)/ Center for Education and Human Resource Development (CEHRD) in strengthening quality and timeliness of reporting from LGs, fiduciary, and Environment and Social (E&S) risk management, undertaking assessments and evaluation studies, and commissioning the independent verification agency.
-This IPF TA will not finance any civil works and the coverage of the TA will be the same as the government program.
+Thus, as part of the School Sector Transformation Project (SSTP), the proposed activities under the investment project financing (IPF) Capacity Development (CD) include program management, monitoring, and evaluation, which will encompassthe provision and utilization of services, skills, knowledge, and technology in the form of short-termand long-term advisors and consultants, consulting firms and non-consulting agencies to support and strengthen the capacity of SSTP program implementation.
+Specifically, this CD component will support (i) the capacity development of Local Governments (LGs) in specific areas, including teacher professional development and Information, Communication and Technology (ICT); (ii) Ministry of Education, Science and Technology (MoEST)/ Center for Education and Human Resource Development (CEHRD) in strengthening quality and timeliness of reporting from LGs, fiduciary, and Environment and Social (E&S) risk management, undertaking assessments and evaluation studies, and commissioning the independent verification agency.
+This IPF CD will not finance any civil works and the coverage of the CD will be the same as the government program.

 1.2 Purpose of the SEP